Youngzt998/CompCertDev/oopsla-artifact-doc.md

 opam install coq=8.15.0 menhir=20220210
 ```

-​		Theses ensure the you can check our formal proofs
+​		Theses ensure that you can check our formal proofs

 3. Install all the dependencies of generating executable file of the compiler